About English Ivy

 Signs of overwatering include yellowing leaves, wilting despite moist soil, and soft, mushy stems near the soil line.
 If you notice these symptoms, reduce watering and ensure proper drainage.

-Can I grow English Ivy indoors
+Can I grow English Ivy in my indoor space

 Difficulty